EzequielAndreus/gogs-fork-infrastructure-aws/README.md

 ## 🔐 Security Considerations

-1. **Never commit secrets** - All sensitive values are passed via environment variables
+1. **Never commit secrets** - All sensitive values are passed via environment variables or Terraform Cloud workspace variables
-2. **Use AWS Secrets Manager** - Credentials are stored encrypted and rotated
+2. **Use AWS Secrets Manager** - Application credentials are stored encrypted and can be rotated
-3. **Enable encryption** - RDS and EBS volumes are encrypted at rest
+3. **Enable encryption** - RDS and EBS volumes are encrypted at rest with KMS
-4. **Restrict network access** - Private subnets for databases, security groups limit access
+4. **Restrict network access** - Private subnets for databases, security groups limit access to only required sources
-5. **IAM least privilege** - Roles have minimal required permissions
+5. **IAM least privilege** - Roles have minimal required permissions for their specific tasks
-6. **State file security** - S3 backend with encryption and access controls
+6. **State file security** - Terraform Cloud provides encrypted remote state with access controls and audit logging
+7. **Credential management** - No hardcoded credentials in code; all secrets use `get_env()` or are injected at runtime
+8. **Terraform Cloud security** - Enable MFA, use team tokens for CI/CD, and regularly rotate API tokens

 ## 📊 Environment Differences